vinicius-damin/energy_db_automation_n8n/README.md

 ## 2. 👀 Using N8N
 After you started all the containers
-1. Go to **http://localhost:5678/** and set up the owner account
+1. Go to **http://localhost:5678/** and set up the owner account (you can just put random info here if you are testing)
 2. Create the credential for the Client's Postgres DB (the one that has the energy info).
-See the section "Testing Inside N8N"
+See the section [1.2.2 Testing Inside N8N](#122-testing-inside-n8n)
 3. Create the credential for the OpenAI API (use your own OpenAI API Key, this repository does not provide one and if you do not have the section 2.2 won't work)
 3. Go to "Create workflow", select "Import from file" and select the workflows inside the folder **n8n_work_flows**.
 Do this for all Workflows.
 Rename them so you keep organized.
+4. Open each workflow and **select your credentials FOR EACH POSTGRESS AND LLM NODE**
-4. Done!
+5. Done!

 All the **relevant information** about how to test the application is **inside the workflows**!
 They **must be executed in order** for you to test the whole aplication, so look at the names in the folder **n8n_work_flows** and follow the numeric order:
 1. Start by running the "[1___Use_after_starting_the_project__Creates_tables_and_relations.json](n8n_work_flows/1___Use_after_starting_the_project__Creates_tables_and_relations.json)"